MarkPearl/Blog_BookReviews/_posts/2015-02-16-Asp-Net-MVC-4-In-Action.md

 Don't trust the other poor reviews on this book.
 This is a great book for a particular type of reader.

-- If you are an experienced developer but are wanting to ramp up in MVC on .Net this book is for you.
+- If you are an experienced developer but are wanting to ramp up on MVC in .Net this book is for you.
-- If you are an experienced MVC developer, you are probably not going to get a lot of new stuff from this book.
+- If you are an experienced MVC developer and are wanting to understand the depths of MVC4 then you are probably not going to get a lot of new stuff from this book.

 I have just finished reading Asp.Net MVC 4 in Action and thought before I write my own review let me see what others are saying about it.
 I'm shocked at the poor reviews this book got on Amazon - it doesn't deserve them - if you are a particular type of reader.
 Let me explain why...